-Singing Hills has 160 acres of beautiful forests and prairies, as well as a beach on Fish Lake.
-Girls love to swim and sail on Fish Lake and canoe on the nearby Lake Tetonka, which extends to the Mississippi River at Red Wing.
+Singing Hills has 160 acres of beautiful forests and prairies, as well as a beach on Fish Lake where girls love to swim and canoe.
 There are also plenty of opportunities to take part in arts and crafts, archery, outdoor exploration, sports, games, music, and nature education.

 Some Singing Hills summer activities include: